Myfugi/CO2_LAMP_Mesocosms/README.md

 The Linear Mixed Model Respiration file contains the R Code for the linear mixed effects model used to analyze the respiration data

-The CONC_Data File contains the concentration data from the Gas Chromatograph and the
+The CONC_Data File contains the concentration data from the Gas Chromatograph and each sensor at the set time steps when each mesocosm was purged

+The Respiration_Data file contains the concentration data from the Gas Chromatograph and sensor measurements at the set time steps when each mesocosm was purged

+The Supplementary Materials file contains the build specs for the sensors, including wiring diagrams

+The Arduino Sketch file contains an example of the arduino sketch file.